Shreveport Martyrs: Events and martyrdom

+Photograph of Père Quémerais outside Holy Trinity Church, Shreveport (1872).

+Père Quémerais with his family in Pleine-Fougeres, France (c.
+1870).

 During a large-scale epidemic of yellow fever, the city of Shreveport lost one-quarter of its population within twelve weeks, from August 21 to November 18, 1873.
 The original humanitarian response was led by Jean Pierre, pastor of Holy Trinity Catholic Church (Shreveport, Louisiana), and his assistant, Isidore Quémerais.
 When they both contracted the disease by mid-September, Pierre appealed to Jean-Marie Biler for assistance.
 Biler was chaplain of the Daughters of the Cross community at Fairfield, approximately two miles from the town center.
 Biler responded and was able to provide the final Sacrament for Quémerais and Pierre, who died on September 15 and 16, respectively.
 Soon ill with yellow fever, Biler sent for the assistance of Louis Gergaud of Monroe, Louisiana, and Francois Le Vézouët of Natchitoches, Louisiana.
 Both priests arrived just before the death of Biler on September 26.
 While continuing to minister to the ill and dying, Gergaud contracted the disease and died on October 1, and Le Vezouet died soon after on October 8.